-The number of people infected with the novel coronavirus continues to be large in the metropolitan area.
+Even after two years since the country's first case of COVID-19 was confirmed, the number of COVID-19 cases currently continue to remain high in the Tokyo metropolitan area.
 Yokohama National University has established the HQ for Crisis Management and Alerting to collect information on the novel coronavirus in an integrated manner and has promoted infection prevention measures throughout the university.
 We also established the YNU Action Plans to Prevent the Spread of the Novel Coronavirus, and have asked students, teachers, and faculty members to act in accordance with these action plans.

-In December 2020, we decided on a course implementation policy for FY 2021 (conducting inperson classes whenever possible).
-However, the state of emergency was issued before the spring semester of FY 2021, and it is still uncertain whether the spread of infection can be controlled though many efforts that have been made, including thorough implementation of basic infection prevention measures and reducing outings.
-Under these circumstances, in order for students to spend university life, which is centered on in-person classes, more safely and securely, we have established the Infection Prevention Guidelines for In-person Classes, and will conduct in-person classes on the premise that we will be able to obtain the full understanding and cooperation of students.
+In December 2020, we decided on a course implementation policy (conducting in-person classes whenever possible) for FY 2021.
+However, as was the case in the FY2021 spring semester, for the fall semester also, it is still uncertain whether the spread of infection can be controlled despite the many efforts made, such as thorough implementation of basic infection prevention measures and reduced outings.
+Under these circumstances, in order to resume university life centered on in-person classes in November 2021 in a safe and secure manner, we have partially modified the Infection Prevention Guidelines for In-Person Classes, and will conduct in-person classes on the premise that we will be able to obtain the full understanding and cooperation of students.
 Students should pay close attention to preventing the spread of the novel coronavirus in accordance with these guidelines.
 In addition to these guidelines, if there are other guidelines that respective departments, graduate schools, or institutions have put into place, check them thoroughly.